jorgego11/fabric-to-IBP-migration/README.md

 ### Channel Config Updates based on fabric-config library

-There is a separate [repo](https://github.ibm.com/BlockchainLabs/fabric-config-updater) that contains different GO utilities that leverage [fabric-config](https://github.com/hyperledger/fabric-config) library for all channel config updates.
+There is a separate [repo](https://github.ibm.com/BlockchainLabs/fabric-config-updater) that contains different GO utilities that leverage the[fabric-config](https://github.com/hyperledger/fabric-config) library for most channel config updates.
 These are some of the updates that are currently supported (more comming soon):

 * `encodeBlock` - Encodes a configuration block into a base64 string
 * `addConsenter` - Adds a new orderer node as a consenter to the channel